 This secluded property is set amongst your own botanic garden, with fish ponds, turtles & wildlife abound.
 The master bedroom, bathroom & private courtyard are completely your own & accompanied by a fully secure iron gate entrance from the street.
-The king sized four poster bed, with ample room to work, rest & play, will give you the best introduction to Cairns tropical living.

-Hot air ballooning is a romantic soft adventure experience which is considered by many to be the best way to see a gorgeous Tropical North Queensland sunrise.
+A romantic soft adventure experience which is considered by many to be the best way to see a gorgeous Tropical North Queensland sunrise.
 The hot air balloons gently rise from the ground at daybreak as the silence of night is interrupted by the first birds of the morning.
 The view from the balloon basket is undoubtedly spectacular, and the experience is one you will remember as enchanting and uplifting.